Capital thinking, globally minded

 Te Herenga Waka – Victoria University of Wellington draws on its capital city location to carry out world-class research and teaching, and to make connections here and around the world.

 E ngā tauira Māori

-Victoria University of Wellington has a wide range of services to support Māori students.
-The Māori Liaison Officer can assist you and your whānau with entrance and admission information and course planning.
-A Māori orientation will also help ease your transition into university study.
+The university has a wide range of services to support Māori students, beginning with when you are considering studying in Wellington.
+The Māori advisers in Te Tari Takawaenga, the Future Students Team, can help you and your whānau with entrance and admission information, course planning and queries about accommodation, grants and scholarships.
+An orientation programme specifically for new tauira Māori will also help ease your transition into university study.

-The Māori Learning Advisor offers one-on-one sessions and workshops to help you develop your writing, study, and assignment skills.
+Āwhina, the Māori student support team, works across all campuses and provides a focal point for tauira Māori.
+The Māori Learning Adviser at Te Taiako—Student Learning offers one-on-one sessions and workshops to help you develop your writing, study and assignment skills.

 Ngāi Tauira, the Māori students’ association, represents the interests of all tauira Māori at the university.
-They also run a range of social and cultural events, as do other subject-based Māori student associations.
+It also runs a range of social and cultural events, as do other subject-based Māori student associations.

-Talofa lava, Kia orana, Mālō e lelei, Ni sa bula vinaka, Faka’alofa lahi atu, Fakatalofa atu, Kam na mauri, Gud de tru, Kaselehlie, Halo olgeta, Ia orana, Aloha mai e and warm Pacific Greetings.
+Tālofa lava, Kia orana, Mālō e lelei, Ni sa bula vinaka, Fakaalofa lahi atu, Fakatalofa atu, Kam na mauri, Gud de tru, Kaselehlie, Halo olgeta, Ia orana, Aloha mai e, Noa’ia, Kia ora, warm Pasifika greetings.